 RPD Designation Program Sunset Provisions

 Requests for rare pediatric disease designation submitted within two weeks of a request for fast track designation or orphan drug designation are entitled to a 60-day review.
 Requests for rare pediatric disease designation not submitted with a request for fast track designation or orphan drug designation are reviewed in a timely manner, however, the 60-day response time does not apply.
-Friday, July 31, 2020, is the last business day that is not less than 60 days prior to September 30, 2020.
-The Offices of Orphan Products Development and Pediatric Therapeutics will continue to review all rare pediatric disease designation requests, but we cannot commit to providing a response to requests received after July 31, 2020.
+Friday, October 9, 2020, is the last business day that is not less than 60 days prior to December 11, 2020.
+The Offices of Orphan Products Development and Pediatric Therapeutics will continue to review all rare pediatric disease designation requests, but we cannot commit to providing a response to requests received after October 9, 2020 at 5:00 pm ET.

 If you submit an orphan-drug designation and/or fast track request at the same time that you submit a rare pediatric disease designation request, note this in the cover letter for the rare pediatric disease designation request or directly notify the Office of Orphan Products Development at firstname.lastname@example.org.
 See FDA’s Draft Guidance on Rare Pediatric Disease Priority Review Vouchers for additional details.